 Average ACT score of students at NNU?

 The average ACT score of an NNU student is 23.

 Northwest Nazarene is also committed to granting credits for the International Baccalaureate program.
-It will grant 5 lower-division semester credits to be applied to general education and/or major requirements, or elective credit for each higher level course completed with a score of 5, 6, or 7.
+It will grant five lower-division semester credits to be applied to general education and/or major requirements, or elective credit for each higher level course completed with a score of 5, 6, or 7.
 No credit is granted for standard level courses.

 It is important to note that a maximum of 31 credits may be earned using CLEP, DANTES, Advanced Placement, International Baccalaureate, and Credit by Examination.

 Does NNU accept running start credits?

 NNU does accept Washington State Running Start credits.
 Students may transfer up to 62 semester credits.

 Are NNU's faculty Christian?

 All professors are required to sign a statement of Christian faith and a lifestyle agreement.